 Igor Jablokov is an EIR for Blackstone NC, a regional initiative focused on commercializing university-based research.
 He serves on the boards of the Council for Entrepreneurial Development and Innovate+Educate.
 Igor also serves as an advisor to Penn State's College of Engineering, UNC Charlotte's College of Computing and Informatics, and the World Economic Forum’s Global Shapers.
 He was awarded Eisenhower and Truman National Security Fellowships to deepen collaboration between government and industry.

-Igor previously served as CEO of Yap, a venture capitalist funded startup that pioneered cloud-based speech recognition.
-Amongst numerous accolades for their innovations, the Company was a finalist at Silicon Valley's inaugural TechCrunch Conference and counted Microsoft and Sprint as customers.
-The Firm was subsequently acquired by Amazon.com in a successful transaction.
+Previously, Igor was founder and CEO of Yap, a venture capitalist funded startup that pioneered cloud-based speech recognition.
+Its technology was deployed by dozens of customers, Microsoft and Sprint being examples, and received accolades for their innovations including North Carolina’s Early Stage Company of the Year and as a finalist at Silicon Valley's TechCrunch Conference.
+The firm was subsequently acquired by Amazon.